Automattic/Custom-Javascript-Editor/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-Enqueue any bundled Javascript libraries on the frontend for use.
+Enqueue any bundled JavaScript libraries on the frontend for use.
 Register your own with the 'cje_available_scripts' filter.

 == Changelog ==